Alan Amos: Move back to the Conservatives

-Swap to Reform
+Move to Reform

-On 3 April 2025 Amos announced that he was rejecting the life of an independent councilor after less than four months, and was joining Reform UK, saying:
+On 3 April 2025 Amos announced that, after less than four months as an independent councillor, he was joining Reform UK, saying:

 "The approach from Reform was unexpected but I have found that we have much in common on the need for Britain to change direction and make a decisive break from the old, tired and discredited parties."

 In the 2025 Worcestershire County Council election, he was re-elected under this new banner with 1,182 votes (41.47% of those cast).
 In doing so, he beat fellow former Conservative MP and Cabinet Minister Stephen Dorrell who was standing for the Liberal Democrats.

-He stood as a candidate for the Leadership of the Reform UK group at the County Council, held on 11 May at The Severn's Club, Stourport-on-Severn, but withdrew his candidacy after "being unable to secure enough support".
+He stood for the leadership of the Reform UK group on the County Council in May but withdrew his candidacy after "being unable to secure enough support".
 The contest came to down to two former Conservatives, Bill Hopkins and Joanne Monk.
-The selection was won by Joanne Monk.
-Hopkins did not take up a Cabinet position.
+The selection was won by Monk.

 From when he left the Conservatives in January 2025 to 2 July Amos had only attended 38% of the meetings he was expected to.
 In the six months before that he only attended 40% of meetings he was expected to attend.

 Following the election and the commencement of the Council, Amos was selected to join the cabinet of the new administration on 22 May, as Cabinet Member with Responsibility for Business and Training.

+In April 2026, Amos was elected as the Reform group leader on Worcestershire County Council but in May, Reform lost the leadership of the council to an alliance of Greens, Liberal Democrats, Conservatives and independents.